Frequently Asked Questions

 To enroll in Digital Banking, you will need your Burke & Herbert Bank account number, your Social Security Number (SSN) or Tax Identification Number (TIN), and the email address that you have on file with us.
 Then, choose the “Sign Me Up” button on the Bank’s website and complete the enrollment form.
 You will receive a verification email to complete the secure sign-up process.

 Please call us at 703-684-1655 for assistance.

-To sign-up for eStatements, you must be enrolled in Online Banking.
-Once you are logged in to Online Banking, select the eStatements tab and follow the easy steps to enroll your accounts.
+To sign-up for eStatements, you must be enrolled in Digital Banking.
+Once you are logged in to Digital Banking, select the eStatements tab and follow the easy steps to enroll your accounts.
 Once enrolled, you will begin receiving your account statements online and stop receiving paper statements in the mail.

-You will have access to up to 18 months of statement history within Online Banking.
+You will have access to up to 18 months of statement history within Digital Banking.
 History will begin accumulating once you have enrolled.

 You can deposit checks into your account easily, using the Burke & Herbert Bank Mobile Banking App.
 First, endorse (sign) the back of the check and write “For Mobile Deposit – Burke & Herbert Bank.”
 Then, using the Mobile Banking app, take a picture of the front and back of the check, select your “deposit to” account, enter the check amount, submit, and you’re done.